kylegilman/video-embed-thumbnail-generator/readme.txt

 == Description ==

-= A plugin to make embedding videos, generating thumbnails, and encoding HTML5-compliant files a little bit easier. =
+= A plugin to make embedding videos, generating thumbnails, and encoding HTML5-compatible files a little bit easier. =

-The plugin adds several fields to any video uploaded to the WordPress Media Library.
-Just choose a few options and click "Insert into Post" and you'll get a shortcode in the post editor that will embed a flexible, responsive HTML5 video player with Flash fallback for unsupported browsers, and a preview image.
+This plugin adds several fields to any video uploaded to the WordPress Media Library.
+Just choose a few options, make thumbnails, click "Insert into Post" and you'll get a shortcode in the post editor that will embed a flexible, responsive HTML5 video player with Flash fallback for unsupported browsers.

+You have the option to use a few different video players:
+* Video.js
+* The WordPress default player using MediaElement.js, which was introduced in WordPress version 3.6
+* JW Player (if <a href="http://wordpress.org/plugins/jw-player-plugin-for-wordpress/">their plugin</a> is installed)
-You have the option to use either the lightweight, flexible Video.js HTML5 player, the WordPress default player (introduced in WordPress version 3.6), or Adobe's Strobe Media Playback Flash player.
-The Video.js player is styled the same in all desktop browsers and is easily customizable.
-The Strobe Media Playback option is not recommended.
-It will default to a Flash video player if you're using a Flash-compatible file (flv, f4v, mp4, mov, or m4v).
-Otherwise it will use the Video.js player as a fallback.
+* Adobe's Strobe Media Playback Flash player.

+<em>The Strobe Media Playback option hasn't been updated since 2011 and is not recommended, but I'm keeping it around for longtime users of this plugin who don't want to change.
+Most features of the plugin will work when using Strobe Media Playback, but new features will not be tested with it.
+Selecting Strobe Media Playback will default to a Flash video player if you're using a Flash-compatible file (flv, f4v, mp4, mov, or m4v).
+Otherwise it will use the Video.js player as a fallback.</em>

 No matter which player you use, the video will resize on the fly to fit the container it's in.
+There is no need to use FitVids.js and in fact FitVids.js will break responsive resizing for some players if it's running on your site.

 You can also use the plugin to create a popup video gallery.
 The shortcode uses options similar to the WordPress image gallery shortcode.
 In its simplest form use the code `[KGVID gallery="true"]` to create a gallery of all videos attached to the post.
-Thumbnail size and video popup size can be set on the plugin settings page or in the shortcode using the options listed below.
+Thumbnail size and video popup size can be set on the plugin settings page or in the shortcode.

-If your video can be played natively in your browser, or if you have FFMPEG or LIBAV installed on your server, you can generate thumbnails from your video.
+If your video can be <a href="http://en.wikipedia.org/wiki/HTML5_video#Browser_support">played natively in your browser</a>, or if you have FFMPEG or LIBAV installed on your server, you can generate thumbnails from your video.
 Using either the "Generate" or "Randomize" buttons will create an array to choose from.
 The "Generate" button will always generate thumbnails from the same frames of your video, evenly spaced.
 If you don't like them, you can randomize the results with the "Randomize" button.
 If you want to see the first frame of the video, check the "Force 1st Frame Thumbnail" button.
 After creating an array of thumbnails you can save them all using the "Save all thumbnails" button.

-If you know which frame you want to use, click "Choose from video..." to select it from the video.
-This will only work for videos that can be played natively in your browser.
+If you know which frame you want to use for your thumbnail, click "Choose from video..." to select it from the video.
+This will only work for <a href="http://en.wikipedia.org/wiki/HTML5_video#Browser_support">videos that can be played natively in your browser</a>.
 If you want really fine control you can enter timecode in the "Thumbnail timecode" field.
 Use `mm:ss` format.
-You can use decimals to approximate frames.
+Use decimals to approximate frames.
 For example, `23.5` will generate a thumbnail halfway between the 23rd and 24th seconds in the video. `02:23.25` would be one quarter of the way between the 143rd and 144th seconds.
 You can generate as many or as few as you need (up to 99 at a time).

 After you select a thumbnail it will be registered in the Wordpress Media Library and added to the video's attachments.
 Unused thumbnails will be deleted.